-In light of the coronavirus outbreak, Quantum Care has taken comprehensive action to mitigate risk to residents and colleagues across all of our care homes.
+In light of the coronavirus pandemic, Quantum Care has taken comprehensive action to mitigate risk to residents and colleagues across all of our care homes.
 The health, safety and wellbeing of residents and colleagues is our top priority.

 Q Club Day Services